BenD2525/the_rescuers_p5/TESTING.md

 ### As a current user I want to be able to see and edit my account details when I want.
 - The user can enter their profile under 'My Profile' then edit their profile using the 'Edit Profile' button.

+## Automated Testing
+I created some automated tests to test the URL resolution of my home app.
+These are all held within the tests.py file in my home app.

 ## Manual Testing

 ### Forms